Skip to main content

 Crucially, EFSA stated that it was not possible to define a safe level of consumption for this type of toxicity.
 This finding aligns with the EU’s Precautionary Principle, which emphasises taking preventive action in the face of potential risks, even when full scientific certainty is lacking.

-As a result of these findings, in December 2022, the European Parliament and the Council of the European Union reached a political agreement on the revised regulation, and the European Commission proposed not to renew the authorisation of eight {remaining} smoke flavourings for food.
+As a result of these findings, in December 2022, the European Parliament and the Council of the European Union reached a political agreement on the revised regulation, and the European Commission proposed not to renew the authorisation of eight smoke flavourings for food for which they’d had applications for renewal.

 The ban specifically targets the artificial smoke flavourings defined in Commission Implementing Regulation (EU) No 1321/2013 which are: